 Understanding the long-term impact of developmental trauma, how trauma impacts the brain, and the science of resiliency is a powerful first step toward change.
 It is exciting to watch people begin to let this knowledge soak in… and even more exciting when they begin to ask “Now what?”
-As I have worked with organizations across the State of South Dakota, I have found that often what they are really looking for is the curriculum or recipe book that they can follow for their clients or students.
+As I have worked with organizations across the state, I have found that often what they are really looking for is the curriculum or recipe book that they can follow for their clients or students.
 Even those that realize that it is a paradigm shift - or a way of doing and seeing things differently - are often still focused on what they should be doing differently with their students or clients.
 For them, it is still about the best technique to use with those they serve.

 Although incorporating trauma-informed practice with those we serve is important, it really shouldn’t be the first step.
 To be truly trauma-informed, one must first take a look inward.
 Trauma-informed starts at the individual level.
 To be the best for those we serve, we must model the behaviors and techniques we are teaching.
 In any situation, the greatest tool we have is our ability to self-regulate.
 Emotional regulation allows us to stay focused on the person in front of us, helping them to feel safe and heard so they can begin to make positive changes.
 We ourselves must practice these skills, make self-care a priority, and engage in supportive relationships.
 We must be aware of our own trauma and how that may trigger or impact us in our work.